greer284/SimpleList/README.md

 ## The Program

 This program allows users to add to, remove from, and print out string data from a list.
+This data can be stored to and loaded from a user database, with each user having their own personal list data.

 ## Installation Instructions